 In general terms, the growth of Auckland’s economy will be determined by a wide range of factors.
 Over the longer term, enhancing the economic performance of Auckland and its businesses will depend on improving productivity through a focus on advanced (growth) industries, skills, innovation, investment and high-value exports.

-ATEED has released an Auckland Economic Insights Series, comprising seven reports designed to stimulate discussion and decision-making.
+ATEED has released an Auckland Economic Insights Series, comprising eight reports designed to stimulate discussion and decision-making.

 The other reports are:

 - Circular Economy: A new dynamic for Auckland businesses (May 2018)

 - Growing Prosperity: Challenges and opportunities (March 2018)

 - Auckland: An Emerging Knowledge Capital of Asia–Pacific (March 2017)

 - Convergence and Disruption: Auckland’s Tech Opportunity (April 2017)